Create a Website Account - Manage notification subscriptions, save form progress and more.

 If the biological father's name is on the original birth certificate and the child is younger than 5 years old, you can complete the information on the back of the birth certificate and send it to the Pennsylvania Vital Statistics located in New Castle, PA.
 For children over the age of 5, seek legal counsel.

-Applications are available and can be processed at our office Monday through Friday from 8 a.m. to 4 p.m.
+Applications are available and can be processed by appointment please contact us for more information.
 Passports will be cut off at 4 p.m.
 You may also contact the Passport Information Office at 1-877-487-2778 or at Travel.State.Gov, or call 724-656-3100.
 Our offices are located at:

 Please be advised that an appointment is highly recommended for a hand carry passport.
 The Prothonotary’s Office reserves the right to deny the process of a hand carry passport on a basis of volume of civil work that the office is experiencing and the supply staff.